Accelerated Jarzynski Estimator with Deterministic Virtual Trajectories

 where $E(x)$ is the energy of the state $x$ and $\beta$ is inverse temperature.
 This quantity is fundamental in both natural and information sciences because it characterizes a system in equilibrium: In statistical mechanics, it corresponds to free energy that describes the stability of the system \cite{Reif2009}, and, in machine learning, it is known as the model evidence, which gives an indicator to quantify the likelihood of models for observed data \cite{MacKay2003,Jaynes2003}.
 Moreover, the partition function in Eq.~\eqref{eq:partition_function} can be regarded as a moment generating function, which gives moments of a system.
 Therefore, it is important to efficiently calculate the partition function of a system.

-However, to obtain the partition function or the free energy of a given system is challenging.
+However, it is challenging to obtain the partition function or the free energy of a given system.
 In terms of thermodynamics, the free energy difference between the initial states and final states is determined by the work exerted on the system during a quasi-static process, which is infeasible in finite time \cite{Landau1980}.
 In terms of numerical computation, calculating the partition function in Eq.~\eqref{eq:partition_function} requires numerical integration over the entire conformation space, which is intractable, especially when the space has many dimensions.